 How to count carbohydrates

-Know your daily amount
+Planning your daily amount of carbs

-For most adults, a guideline for the daily amount of carbohydrates is:
+For most adults, a guideline for the daily amount of carbs is:

 - 45 to 60 grams at each meal.
 That's about the same as 3 to 4 carbohydrate servings.